D1o0g9s/MyND/README.md

 # MyND: My Neuro Detector
-MyND is a project that attempts to characterize Flow and predict distraction states through scalp EEG.
+My Neuro Detector (MyND) is a project that attempts to characterize focus and predict distraction states through scalp EEG.

 ## EEG Details